jcunanan05/100-days-of-code/logs/r4-log.md

 ### R4D26 31/12

 - Last day of the year!
 Watched webpack 4 fundamentals.
 Got confidence in understanding webpack runtime code.

+### R4D27 04/01

+- I felt like I need to migrate my server rendered html into a full blown static site.
+I switched from node.js + nunjucks to Gatbsy.js I feel more comfortable with components.

+### R4D28 05/01

+- Started rewriting from bootstrap 4 to bulma.
+I love writing code in Bulma CSS framework.
+- Tried parsing `.md` files with gatsby-plugin-remark-transformer.
+I realized, I can just do it with marked.js library, liked I used to.
+Spent some time rewriting code again.

+### R4D29 07/01

+- Found out that git by default on my mac is case insensitive.
+When I renamed my exisitng files in TitleCase, nothing was commited.
+Lol I removed and returned my src folder.

+### R4D30 08/01

+- Found it difficult to put scripts in react.
+It doesn't execute when I just put it.
+I did some `document.createElement('script')` and put `async` and `defer` on the element, and injected it on the bottom of the page.
+Added the script on the component.

+### R4D31 09/01

+- I encountered a CORS issue when I am using mailgun.
+Stuck until evening.
+Even though i put headers, still nothing works.

+### R4D32 10/01

+- Solved CORS!
+I need a back-end to communicate with mailgun.
+I created 'again' a node server but still I have cors even with a cors plugin!
+Turns out, I need to enable CORS at a _preflight request_ called OPTIONS, on a rest route.
+I can now send emails!